ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.prev_probe_precautionary: A boolean recording whether the most recent ProbeBW_UP phase was stopped early because it reached the BBR.inflight_longterm threshold from the previous probe that went too high.
 See "Precautionary Bandwidth Probing" in {{bandwidth-probing-caution}} for how this is used.

+## Undo State {#undo-state}

+BBR.undo_state: the value of BBR.state saved upon a loss-induced state transition, to later restore if the loss recovery is detected to be spurious.

+BBR.undo_bw_shortterm: the value of BBR.bw_shortterm saved at the start of loss recovery, to later restore if the loss recovery is detected to be spurious.

+BBR.undo_inflight_shortterm: the value of BBR.inflight_shortterm saved at the start of loss recovery, to later restore if the loss recovery is detected to be spurious.

+BBR.undo_inflight_longterm: the value of BBR.inflight_longterm saved at the start of loss recovery, to later restore if the loss recovery is detected to be spurious.

 ## ProbeRTT and min_rtt Parameters and State {#probertt-and-minrtt-parameters-and-state}